 2. Garden Skills

-In the 6 years that we’ve been doing this homesteading thing, I’ve spent my time getting really good at gardening and weaving in permaculture techniques and plant combinations.
+In the 7 years that we’ve been doing this homesteading thing, I’ve spent my time improving my skills at gardening, edible landscaping, and weaving in permaculture design.
 Gardening goes so much faster now that I don’t have to do a ton of research before planting the tomatoes or harvesting the potatoes.

 3. Kitchen Skills